Doorgaan naar inhoud

 Genuine: Original manufacturer part.
 This product is the original part designed and produced by the vehicle manufacturer.

-Luchtslang voor de Range Rover Classic, voorzien van de 3.5-liter V8 EFI-motor.
+Luchtstroomslang voor de Range Rover Classic, uitgerust met de 3.5-liter V8 EFI-motor.

-Deze rubberen slang verbindt het luchtfilterhuis met de luchtmassasensor in het inlaatsysteem.
-De luchtmassasensor meet het volume lucht dat de motor binnenkomt om de brandstoftoevoer via het elektronische brandstofinjectiesysteem te regelen.
-Deze slang zorgt voor een afgedichte, onbelemmerde luchtstroom tussen het filter en de sensor.
+Deze rubberen slang verbindt het luchtfilterhuis met de luchtstroomsensor in het inlaatsysteem.
+De luchtstroomsensor meet het luchtvolume dat de motor binnenkomt om de brandstoftoevoer via het elektronische brandstofinjectiesysteem te regelen.
+Deze slang zorgt voor een afgedichte, onbeperkte luchtstroom tussen het filter en de sensor.

 Alternative Codes